top of page

 worthy of wonder

-I will close with how I began this article . . .
+I will close by explaining how I began this article.

-a mysterious saying from the Indian tradition by one of its greatest men.
+A mysterious saying from the Indian tradition by one of its most extraordinary men.

-Because such a thing as the Nadi leaves are true and because it was known
+Because such a thing as the Nadi leaves is true and because it was known

-to the greatest men of the ancient Indian tradition, that they could say:
+to the greatest men of the ancient Indian tradition, they could say:

 “The will is not free-it is a phenomenon bound by cause and effect-